Assessing the dynamic vulnerability of an urban rail transit system and a case study of Beijing, China: Introduction

 Urban rail transit (URT) is one of the most important transportation systems in a city, covering almost every corner in a city such as New York City, Paris, London and Beijing.
 The safe and reliable operation of a URT system is a guarantee for people's traveling and social activities.
 However, a URT system is occasionally impacted by external and internal disturbances, such as extreme weather, large events, power and signal failures.
 The disturbances may lead to train delays, station closure, or even the suspension of a whole line.
 It is significant to understand the performance changes in a URT system under disturbances, including the identification of key components, network vulnerability, magnitude of the impact of the disturbance, etc.

-Vulnerability is one of the most relevant concepts for describing system performance under disturbances.
-The concept of vulnerability was first introduced into the field of transportation in approximately 2000 \citep{abrahamsson1997}, and a widely accepted definition is given as \textit{susceptibility to unusual incidents that can result in considerable reductions in system serviceability} \citep{Berdica2002}.
-Early studies on URT vulnerability focused mainly on static network topology.
+As an important component of resilience, vulnerability quantifies the speed and extent of performance degradation \citep{Reggiani2015a}.
+It is one of the most relevant concepts for describing transportation system performance under disturbances, i.e., \textit{susceptibility to unusual incidents that can result in considerable reductions in system serviceability} \citep{Berdica2002}.
+Regarding the vulnerability of URT, early studies focused mainly on static network topology.
 For example, \cite{Crucitti2003} analyzed the characteristics of URT topology, including node degree, betweenness, and global efficiency, and found that most URT networks show small-world characteristics and have better connectivity reliability.
 However, the distribution of travel demand in a city is well known to vary with the time of day, resulting in a time-varying imbalance between transit supply and travel demand.
 Therefore, the performance of a URT system is dynamic, making the na\"ive analysis of static network topology insufficient to assess a URT system with time-varying performance.